Can You Have Lemon Juice on the Carnivore Diet?

 For the most part, a contemporary Carnivore Diet is where you only eat animal products like meat, fish, eggs, and dairy.
 And you avoid all plant foods like grains, sugar, and vegetables.

-However, exceptions are made, and you can choose to tailor a carnivore diet if you wish.
+However, exceptions are made, and you can tailor a carnivore diet if you wish.

-For instance, coffee is technically a plant so should not be consumed on a strict carnivore diet but nearly everyone has coffee on a zero-carb diet, and no one bats an eyelid.
+For instance, coffee is technically a plant, so it should not be consumed on a strict carnivore diet, but nearly everyone has coffee on a zero-carb diet, and no one bats an eyelid.

 - Can You Drink Alcohol On The Carnivore Diet?
 (Why and Why not?)